liuyxpp/MakiePublication.jl/README.md

 The demonstration of available color palettes can be found in the Pluto notebook `doc/makiepub_colors.jl.html`.

 ## Showcase of Themes

+Note that all MakiePublication themes for journal publishers are essentially the same except the physical size of the figure.
+Hence following figures only different in the image sizes.

 - `theme_acs` for American Chemical Society (ACS)